 Ordering occurs at the app where the menu of a restaurant is uploaded.
 Customers select the food items and make payments (some providers also offer cash on delivery).
 Once the amount goes through, the restaurant is notified about the request, and they can confirm or reject the order.

 When a delivery person is on duty, they are logged into their courier app.
 When a request comes in, the notification is sent to the couriers closest to the pick-up location.
 On receiving an order, couriers decide whether to accept or reject the order.
 The first courier taking the order will be assigned the order.
 If no courier is available nearby, it will be shared with drivers who are farther away until it is accepted.
 Deliveries provide crucial data to the service provider and help them in route optimization and pick-up/drop-off patterns.

 Advantages: Since the service provider handles the delivery process, they charge a higher commission 25-30% on average.
 They benefit from substantial barriers to entry and scale advantage.
 Their prime feature is that they can offer a range of restaurants and price points that software-only marketplaces cannot.

-Unlike order only business models, a large number of resources, such as a team of drivers, customer executives, technological support, and different apps for each stakeholder is required to operate the food delivery business efficiently.
+Unlike order-only business models, a large number of resources, such as a team of drivers, customer executives, technological support, and different apps for each stakeholder are required to operate the food delivery business efficiently.